 Dear admission officers,

 I am writing because I would like to apply for the Erasmus programme for the 2013/2014 academic year.
-My name is Marzia X. I am currently studying at the University of Bologna.
-I'm doing a Postgraduate degree in Modern, Compared and Postcolonial Literatures.
+My name is Marzia X, I am currently studying at the University of Bologna, I'm doing a Postgraduate degree in Modern, Compared and Postcolonial Literatures.
 I come from Matera, which is a very small town in the south of Italy and I did my undergraduate course in Bari, a larger city 60 km from Matera.
-Unfortunately I have never had the possibility to spend a long period of time abroad because I worked for the whole period of my undergraduate course and it was impossible for me to make a journey longer than one week.
-I worked for Federal Express, an international courier.
-I quit my job when I had only five exams left because when you have to work the whole day, it's really tiring to study at the end of your working day, especially if you have to write a thesis.
-Fortunately my parents supported me.They knew I have always dreamed of being a translator and they appreciated the efforts I had made in years studying and working for four years at the same time.
+Unfortunately I haver never had the possibility to spend a long period of time abroad because I worked for the whole period of my undergraduate course and it was impossible for me to make a journey longer than 1 week.
+I worked for Federal Express, an International courier, I quitted my job when I had only 5 exams left because when you have to work the whole day, it's really tiring to study at the end of your working day, especially if you have to write a thesis.
+Fortunately my parents supported me, the knew I have always dreamed to be a translator and they appreciated the efforts made for 4 years studying and working at the same time .

-I graduated in Foreign Languages from the University of Bari on the 15th of March 2012 and my dissertation's topic was The Scottish Language.
+I graduated in Foreign Languages at the University of Bari on the 15th of March 2012 and my dissertation's topic was The Scottish Language.
 I went to Scotland three years ago just for a brief holiday but I was so impressed by the language spoken by Scottish people that I decided to deepen my knowledge of it, in order to show the differences between Standard English and Scots Language.
-Studying a period abroad would be a valuable tool for my future.
-It would be a necessary experience if I want to realize my dream.
-Moreover, studying in the UK would give me the opportunity to carry on with the studies started in Scotland, because I could get in touch with the British culture and I could have ("a" deleted) direct contact with another local dialect, an area of study which has always fascinated me.
-My first option is Bristol because apart from being a ("an" replaced) highly regarded university in Britain, its excellent courses meet my academic needs.
-They deal with 19th and 20th century studies, the study of identities and colonial and postcolonial studies, disciplines which are perfectly in step with my postgraduate degree.
-The five months in Bristol would offer ("to" deleted) me the opportunity to discover another way of thinking and to try the British teaching system in which the student's involvement is certainly greater than in our Italian system.
-It certainly will enable me to broaden my mind.
+Studying a period abroad would be a valuable tool for my future, It would be a necessary experience if I want to realize my dream.
+Moreover, studying in UK would give me the opportunity to carry on with the studies started in Scotland, because I could get in touch with the British culture and I could have a direct contact with another local dialect, an area of study which has always fascinated me.
+My first option is Bristol because a part from being an highly regarded university in Britain, the excellent courses this university provide meet my academic needs.
+They deal with 19th and 20th century studies, the study if identities and colonial and postcolonial studies, disciplines which are perfectly in step with my postgraduate degree.
+The 5 months in Bristol would offer to me the opportunity to discover another way of thinking and to try the British teaching system in which the student's involvement is certainly greater than in our italian system.
+It certainly will enable me to open my mind.

 Thank you for your attention